AmeniAlsaydi/Renew/README.md

 - [x] User can select from a list of material categories
 - [x] User can search through a list of items in a selected category
-- [x] User can view recyling details
+- [x] User can view recycling details
 - [x] Detail should display image, item name, description, recycling preperation steps (1, 2, 3), info on why we recycle, more info on recycling process
 - [x] User can save items for easy access to its info later
 - [ ] User can find recycling locations by searching by item and zipcode